The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

-- Virtual wall: Both the Roomba I7 and 980 come with the advanced model virtual wall that has two modes.
-First would be the linear mode where it blocks a straight path up to 10 feet and a radial mode where it blocks a half a radius up to 4 feet.
+- Virtual wall: Both the Roomba I7 and 980 come with the advanced model virtual wall with two modes.
+First would be the linear model, where it blocks a straight path up to 10 feet, and a radial mode where it blocks half a radius up to 4 feet.

 If you even have a basic feel for technology, using the 980 is intuitive.
-Even without the smartphone app, click the clean button or use voice through Alexa and you’re set.
+Even without the smartphone app, click the clean button or use voice through Alexa, and it’s ready to use.

 But to gain access to all the features like scheduling, notifications, and real-time map updates, you’ll have to download the iRobot Home app.